 epoxy repair putty for petrol tanks.

-that the bottom of the fuel tank is below the level of the float bowl so on low fuel on the flat the bike will hiccup and start to run lean,
+the bottom of the fuel tank is below the top of the float bowl so on low fuel on the flat the bike will hiccup and start to run lean, start

-start riding uphill and the engine runs normal, start to go downhill and the engine dies.
-My Pegaso was impossible to start with less
+riding uphill and the engine runs normal, start to go downhill and the engine dies.
+My Pegaso was impossible to start with less than a

-than a third of a tank of fuel.
-I have since fitted a low pressure pump (as used on old Honda XRV750 Africa Twins) so the fuelling is
+third of a tank of fuel.
+I have since fitted a low pressure pump (as used on old Honda XRV750 Africa Twins) so the fuelling is now

 - Reserve lasted for a whole 2 miles - I removed the fuel tap and extended the stack pipe with 7mm aluminium tube to enable the tank to